Endometriosis

 It can be difficult to diagnose endometriosis because the symptoms can vary considerably, and many other conditions can cause similar symptoms.

-Your GP will ask about your symptoms, and may ask to examine your tummy and vagina.
+Your GP will ask about your symptoms and may ask to examine your tummy and vagina.

-They may recommend treatments if they think you have endometriosis.
+Your GP may recommend treatments if they think you have endometriosis.

 If these do not help, they might refer you to a specialist called a gynaecologist for some further tests, such as an ultrasound scan or laparoscopy.

-A laparoscopy is where a surgeon passes a thin tube through a small cut in your tummy so they can see any patches of endometriosis tissue.
+laparoscopy is where a surgeon passes a thin tube through a small cut in your tummy so they can see any patches of endometriosis tissue.

-This is the only way to be certain you have endometriosis.
+Laparoscopy is the only way to be certain you have endometriosis.

 Treatments for endometriosis